publicinnovation/openorg/chapters/1_executive-summary.md

 #### [<< Forward](http://open.publicinnovation.org/chapters/forward/) | [Ch.
 2: Need and Opportunity >>](http://open.publicinnovation.org/chapters/need-and-opportunity/)

-Founded in 2012, Public Innovation is an early stage place-based, impact-focused organization commited to building a civic innovation and social entrepreneurship ecosystem in the Sacramento region.
+Founded in 2012, Public Innovation is an early stage place-based, impact-focused organization committed to building a civic innovation and social entrepreneurship ecosystem in the Sacramento region.
 Our mission is to accelerate measurable quality of life improvements by developing, testing, and scaling new forms of creative problem solving.

 Our team has studied the best models from across the country and placed them within a single entity to drive civic and social impact in an integrated way.
 Our solutions are generating *with* people, not *for* people, and we believe in cultivating and leveraging latent human capital among public servants, social impact leaders, and engaged citizens.